kevqyzhu/TMscoreAlign/README.md

 parameters and coordinates obtained in a structural alignment between two protein structures.

-`get_tm_samples`:This function calculates the TM local scores from the alignment parameters and coordinates obtained in a structural alignment between two protein structures.
+`get_tm_samples`: This function calculates the TM local scores from the alignment parameters and coordinates obtained in a structural alignment between two protein structures.